You've Been Logged Out

 Outlook & Investment Strategy

-Investment deployment strategy could continue to be at 40% lumpsum and rest 60% to be staggered over the next 5-6 months.
-Investors can look to focus on categories like Largecap, Flexicap, Value, Multicap, Equity Hybrid and Multi-asset funds.
-Aggressive risk profile investors may look at Business Cycle fund category.
+Fresh Investment deployment strategy could be 40% lumpsum and rest 60% to be staggered over the next 5-6 months.
+Mutual Fund investors can look to focus on categories like Largecap, Focussed, Equity Hybrid and Multi-asset funds.
+Aggressive investors may also look at Business Cycle Funds for allocation.
 All allocations should be done in line with the risk profile and product suitability of the investor.

-Domestic banking system liquidity remained in the surplus during the month.
-Banking system liquidity as measured by the Reserve Bank of India’s (RBI) net Liquidity Adjustment Facility (LAF) stood at a daily average surplus of ~Rs 1.03 trillion in July 2024 as against a daily average deficit of ~Rs 547 bn in the previous month.
-The call money market traded in the range of ~5.75-6.67% during the month.
+Domestic banking system liquidity remained in surplus during the month.
+Banking system liquidity, as measured by the Reserve Bank of India’s (RBI) net Liquidity Adjustment Facility (LAF), stood at a daily average surplus of ~Rs 1.50 trillion in October 2024 as against a daily average surplus of ~Rs 1.01 trillion in the previous month.
+The call money market traded in the range of ~5.75-6.70% during the month.

-Fixed Income Mutual Fund investment strategy:- With the long end of the curve remaining lower, gains from duration play could be limited in the near term.
-Accrual opportunities at the 2-4-years segment of the corporate bond curve remains attractive for incremental investment, from risk-reward perspective until fresh triggers appear to suggest further decline in yields at the longer end.
+Fixed Income Mutual Fund investment strategy:- The Corporate Bond spreads at the shorter end may shrink, making the case for corporate bonds at the 2-4-years segment of the curve.
 Hence, investors can look at Corporate Bond Funds and Short duration funds for a horizon of 15 months and above.
-For a horizon of 3 months and above, investors can consider Arbitrage Funds.
+For a horizon of 24 months and above, investors can look at Dynamic Bond Funds.
+For a horizon of 3 months and above, investors can consider Arbitrage Funds or Money Market Funds.
 Whereas for a horizon of up to 3 months, investors can consider Overnight Funds and Liquid Funds.
 Investors can also look at Multi-asset allocation funds for a horizon of 36 months and above.
 Investors should invest in line with their risk profile and product suitability.

 Disclaimer: This document has been prepared on the basis of publicly available information, internally developed data and other sources believed to be reliable.
 HDFC Bank Limited ("HDFC Bank") does not warrant its completeness and accuracy.
 This information is not intended as an offer or solicitation for the purchase or sale of any financial instrument / units of Mutual Fund.
 Recipients of this information should rely on their own investigations and take their own professional advice.
 Neither HDFC Bank nor any of its employees shall be liable for any direct, indirect, special, incidental, consequential, punitive or exemplary damages, including lost profits arising in any way from the information contained in this material.
 HDFC Bank and its affiliates, officers, directors, key managerial persons and employees, including persons involved in the preparation or issuance of this material may, from time to time, have investments / positions in Mutual Funds / schemes referred in the document.
 HDFC Bank may at any time solicit or provide commercial banking, credit or other services to the Mutual Funds / AMCs referred to herein.